What is Asthma?

 ● A low level of potassium in your blood ● Increased blood flow to your extremities (peripheral dilatation). ● Very rare (may affect up to 1 in 10,000 people) ● Changes in sleep patterns and behaviour, such as restlessness and excitability

-If you experience any of the above side effects, stop taking Ventolin Evohaler and speak to your doctor straight away.
+If your child experiences any of the above side effects, contact your doctor or pharmacist immediately.